-If the item is a third party-initiated ‘election advertisement’, it may be subject to the requirements under the Electoral Act (for which the Electoral Commission has responsibility), and any complaints about the content of such an advertisement may be made to the Advertising Standards Authority.
+If the item is a third party-initiated ‘election advertisement’, it may be subject to requirements under the Electoral Act.
+Complaints about these can be made to the Advertising Standards Authority.

-Election programmes may only be broadcast during the ‘election period’.
-It is an offence to broadcast an election programme for a party or candidate outside of this period.
-Contact the Electoral Commission for more information about this.
+Election programmes can only be aired during the ‘election period’.
+It’s an offence to broadcast an election programme for a party or candidate outside this period.
+Contact the Electoral Commission for more information.

-- The content of an election programme broadcast on TV or radio, during the general election period - The BSA
+- An election programme on TV or radio during the general election period: BSA

-- The content of an election advertisement published in any other media, including print, online, pamphlets, billboards - the Advertising Standards Authority
+- An election advertisement in other media, including print, online, pamphlets or billboards: Advertising Standards Authority

-- The content of a programme discussing election matters, broadcast on TV or radio (or on-demand, provided it was also broadcast on TV or radio) - the broadcaster (within 20 working days)
+- A programme discussing election matters on TV or radio (or on-demand, provided it was broadcast on TV or radio): the broadcaster (within 20 working days)

-- A discussion of election matters in the editorial content (as distinct from advertising) in NZ Media Council members’ publications - the NZ Media Council
+- Discussion of election matters in editorial content (as distinct from advertising) in NZ Media Council members’ publications: NZ Media Council

-If we receive a complaint that ought to be considered by the Electoral Commission, the Media Council or the Advertising Standards Authority, we will forward your complaint to the correct agency, and advise you where it has been sent.
+If we receive a complaint that ought to be considered by the Electoral Commission, Media Council or Advertising Standards Authority, we’ll forward your complaint to them and let you know.